 - Or do you prefer to travel with him Rooftent or Zelt?

-Photos: © Copyright Tourist Info Emmendingen and Freudenstadt Tourism.
-We thank for the kind approval for publication.
+Photos: © Copyright Tourist Info Emmendingen and Freudenstadt Tourismus.
+In any case, we thank you for permission to publish.